CATALOGUE RAISONNÉ

 Dimensions: 23 x 32

 Note: Four spots were subsequently retouched in this reproduction, all outside the pencil frame.
 The brown spots are mold stains in the paper.
-(The compressed folder available for download also contains the unretouched version.)
+(The zipped folder for download also contains the unretouched version.)

 Dimensions: 75 x 106